csstools/postcss-plugins/plugins/postcss-nesting/README.md

 npm install postcss --save-dev
 ```

-Load [CSS Nesting] as a PostCSS plugin:
+Use [CSS Nesting] as a PostCSS plugin:

 ```js
 postcss([